trackIT-Systems/sonari/back/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `whombat` for local development.
+Here's how to set up `sonari` for local development.

-1. Fork the `whombat` repo on GitHub.
+1. Fork the `sonari` repo on GitHub.
 2. Clone your fork locally

        ```{bash}
-       git clone git@github.com:your_name_here/whombat.git
+       git clone git@github.com:your_name_here/sonari.git
        ```

 3. We recommend the use of [rye](https://rye-up.com/) to manage the